tulliolo/mobybolt/guide/mobybolt/setup/i2p-project.md

 3. we provide the container with the `I2P_ADDRESS` static address;
 4. we provide the container with a [volume](https://docs.docker.com/storage/volumes/) named `mobybolt_i2p-data` to store persistent data.

-### Link the docker-compose File
+### Link the docker compose file

-Link the i2p-specific docker-compose file in the main one by running:
+Link the i2p-specific docker compose file in the main one by running:

 ```sh
 $ sed -i '/^networks:/i \ \ - i2p/docker-compose.yml' docker-compose.yml